-Caffeinated beverages, such as coffee, tea, and soda, may overstimulate the digestive system and make symptoms worse.
+Caffeinated beverages, such as coffee, tea, and soda, may overstimulate the digestive system and worsen symptoms of diarrhea.

 Carbonated drinks may also irritate or contribute to other symptoms, such as bloating and cramps.
-People should also avoid alcohol while dealing with diarrhea.
+People should also avoid alcohol when experiencing diarrhea.

-While many sports drinks contain electrolytes that may help with dehydration, they often contain added sugars or artificial sweeteners.
-Coconut water or electrolyte-enhanced water are good alternatives.
+Although many sports drinks contain electrolytes that may help with dehydration, they often have added sugars or artificial sweeteners.
+Coconut water and electrolyte-enhanced water are good alternatives.

-In addition to following a diet that will help relieve diarrhea, there are several other remedies a person can take to make a swift recovery.
+In addition to following a diet that will help relieve diarrhea, a person can try several other remedies to make a swift recovery.

-Other diarrhea treatments include bismuth subsalicylate (Pepto Bismol) and Ioperamide (Imodium).
-These drugs can help relieve occasional cases of diarrhea and may be helpful to have on hand in a medicine cupboard.
+Other diarrhea treatments include bismuth subsalicylate (Pepto Bismol) and loperamide (Imodium).
+These drugs can help relieve occasional cases of diarrhea and may be helpful to store in a medicine cupboard.

-People with diarrhea should also ensure they get enough rest, as putting the body in stressful situations while dealing with diarrhea may make matters worse.
+People with diarrhea should also ensure they get enough rest, as putting the body under stress while dealing with diarrhea may prolong recovery.

-Hydration is also vital when managing diarrhea.
-Drink plenty of water throughout the day.
+Hydration is also vital when managing diarrhea, so people can aim to drink plenty of water throughout the day.

-Blood or mucus may appear in the stool in more serious cases of diarrhea.
-This is often accompanied by a fever and requires a visit to the doctor as soon as possible.
+Blood or mucus may appear in the stool in more serious cases of diarrhea, which can also involve fever.
+Anyone with these symptoms should speak with a doctor as soon as possible.

 Untreated diarrhea can also lead to serious complications, including dehydration.
 A person with severe diarrhea may require hospitalization and intravenous electrolytes.

-Parents or guardians should carefully monitor any children with diarrhea.
-If symptoms do not clear up with 24 hours, they should call the doctor for guidance.
+Parents or caregivers should carefully monitor any children with diarrhea.
+If the symptoms do not improve within 24 hours, they should call a doctor for guidance.

-If a child shows any signs of dehydration, seek immediate medical care.
-Signs include:
+If a child shows any signs of dehydration, it is essential to seek immediate medical care.
+The signs

 - dry mouth

-- dry diaper for longer than 3 hours
+- dry diaper for 3 hours or more

 - weight loss